 There’s no minimum commitment: you can even join for a month, take advantage of all the existing content, and leave.

-In fact, if you decide that Writers’ Huddle isn’t for you, just let me know within 30 days and I’ll be happy to refund your first month’s membership fee.
+In fact, if you decide that Writers’ Huddle isn’t for you, just let me know within 30 days and I’ll refund your first month’s membership fee.